hyperledger-archives/sawtooth-rfcs/README.md

 [Sub-team specific guidelines]: #sub-team-specific-guidelines

-For more details on when an RFC is required for the following areas, please see the Sawtooth community's [sub-team] specific guidelines for:
+For more details on when an RFC is required for the following areas, please see the Ursa community's [sub-team] specific guidelines for:

   - [core changes](core_changes.md)